OpenSimulationInterface/open-simulation-interface/README.md

 Minor:
 A change of the minor version indicates remaining compatibility to previously recorded files.
 The code on the other hand needs fixing.
-- Renaming of a field without changing the field number
+- Renaming of a field without changing the field number and the meanning of the field contents.
-- Changing the names of messages
+- Changing the names of messages without varing the meaning of the messages.
-- Adding a new field in a message without changing the numbering of other fields
+- Adding a new field in a message without changing the numbering of other fields, all new add fields are appended to the message due to field index numbers increment.
+The sorting of fields in minor version changing is logical based.
+A resorting to merge the logical and index will be performed in the coming major version changing.

 Patch:
 The compatibility of both recorded files and code remains.